The Best Pumpkin Pie Recipe

 This Classic Pumpkin Pie with a Leaf Lard Crust is an adaptation of the famous Libby’s pumpkin pie on their canned pumpkin labels.
 No other pie will suffice when it comes to my family!

-A few simple tweaks push this already delicious recipe over the top!!
+A few simple tweaks push this already delicious pumpkin pie recipe over the top!!
 This recipe makes the perfect pumpkin pie for your Thanksgiving celebration.